guyinterlinked/guyinterlinked.github.io/_posts/2023-01-14-hot-design-tips-circa-1998.md

 # People hate to read.

-About six months ago,[^3] I suddenly found it absolutely neccessary I answer the question "Where on earth *had* I learned that hot design tip, and what *exactly* was it?"
+About six months ago,[^3] I suddenly found it absolutely necessary I answer the question "Where on earth *had* I learned that hot design tip, and what *exactly* was it?"
 Long story short, after about an hour of googling I found the original article [Hot Design Tips](https://web.archive.org/web/20000302134538/http://hotwired.lycos.com/webmonkey/98/34/index1a_page13.html?tw=design) from one of the premier web development sites of the 2000s, Webmonkey.com.
-Webmonkey.com was mothballed several different times in the mid 2000s, until years ago aquired and eventually retired by Wired, but through the power of the [Wayback Machine](http://web.archive.org/) and screenshotting, I can share it below.
+Webmonkey.com was mothballed several different times in the mid 2000s, until years ago acquired and eventually retired by Wired, but through the power of the [Wayback Machine](http://web.archive.org/) and screenshotting, I can share it below.

 ![Hot design tips as seen on Webmonkey](/assets/images/uploads/hot-design-tips.png)